mozilla/http-observatory/httpobs/docs/scoring.md

 [Cookies](https://wiki.mozilla.org/Security/Guidelines/Web_Security#Cookies) | Description | Modifier
 --- | --- | :---:
-cookies-not-found | No cookies detected | 0
-cookies-secure-with-httponly-sessions | All cookies use the `Secure` flag and all session cookies use the `HttpOnly` flag | 0 cookies-without-secure-flag-<br>but-protected-by-hsts | Cookies set without using the `Secure` flag, but transmission over HTTP prevented by HSTS | -5 cookies-session-without-secure-flag-<br>but-protected-by-hsts | Session cookie set without the `Secure` flag, but transmission over HTTP prevented by HSTS | -10 cookies-without-secure-flag | Cookies set without using the `Secure` flag or set over http | -20 cookies-session-without-httponly-flag | Session cookie set without using the `HttpOnly` flag | -30 cookies-session-without-secure-flag | Session cookie set without using the `Secure` flag or set over http | -40
+cookies-secure-with-httponly-sessions-and-samesite | All cookies use the Secure flag, session cookies use the HttpOnly flag, and cross-origin restrictions are in place via the SameSite flag | 5 cookies-not-found | No cookies detected | 0 cookies-secure-with-httponly-sessions | All cookies use the `Secure` flag and all session cookies use the `HttpOnly` flag | 0 cookies-without-secure-flag-<br>but-protected-by-hsts | Cookies set without using the `Secure` flag, but transmission over HTTP prevented by HSTS | -5 cookies-session-without-secure-flag-<br>but-protected-by-hsts | Session cookie set without the `Secure` flag, but transmission over HTTP prevented by HSTS | -10 cookies-without-secure-flag | Cookies set without using the `Secure` flag or set over http | -20 cookies-samesite-flag-invalid | Cookies use SameSite flag, but set to something other than Strict or Lax | -20 cookies-anticsrf-without-samesite-flag | Anti-CSRF tokens set without using the SameSite flag | -20 cookies-session-without-httponly-flag | Session cookie set without using the `HttpOnly` flag | -30 cookies-session-without-secure-flag | Session cookie set without using the `Secure` flag or set over http | -40
 <br>